andre-st/goodreads-toolbox/similarauth.md

 **Note:**

 You can break the process with <kbd>CTRL</kbd>-<kbd>C</kbd> and continue later without having to re-read all online sources again, as reading from Goodreads.com is very time consuming.
-The script internally uses a **file-cache** which is busted after 21 days and saves to /tmp/FileCache/.
+The script internally uses a **file-cache** which is busted after 31 days (--cache parameter) and saves to /tmp/FileCache/.

 ## Observations and limitations

 - many authors (in my shelves) have no "similar authors" data on Goodreads
 - actual value of this isn't the 'seen' part but just having a long list with similar but yet unknown authors